KlaudiaBC/E-Commerce-Applications-Project-Pretty-Curly-Girl/README.md

 #### **Search Engine Optimization**

 SEO including descriptive meta tags, keywords included in the "alt" attribute of images.
 Links to high-ranked websites that are connected with the content of the page.
-Robots.txt and site maps included.
+Robots.txt and sitemaps.xml are included.

  <p align="center">
   <img src="https://github.com/KlaudiaBC/E-Commerce-Applications-Project-Pretty-Curly-Girl/blob/main/README/words1.jpg?raw=true"></p>